AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/qualtrics-modules.md

 To use Qualtrics modules, you must have a Qualtrics account.

-## Connecting Qualtrics to Workfront Fusion
+## Connecting [!DNL Qualtrics] to [!DNL Workfront] Fusion

-You can create a connection to your Qualtrics account directly from inside a Qualtrics module.
+You can create a connection to your [!DNL Qualtrics] account directly from inside a Qualtrics module.

-1. In any Qualtrics module, click **Add** next to the Connection field.
+1. In any Qualtrics module, click **Add** next to the [!UICONTROL Connection] field.
 1. Enter the following information:

    <table style="table-layout:auto">